Extensions of Dupire Formula: Stochastic Interest Rates and Stochastic Local Volatility: Generalized Local Volatility Model

-This implies that having computed the function $\sigma^{\text{LV}}(K, T)$ for the pure local volatility model using (\ref{eqn:extendeddupire}), one can obtain the leverage function $L_s(K, T)$ of the stochastic local volatility model by evaluating the conditional expectation $\mathbf{E}^{\mathbb{Q}^{\text{T}}}\left[U_T | S_T=K\right]$.
+Applying this to our example, the marginal distribution of the stochastic local volatility model (\ref{eqn:FXslvSDE}) must be the same as the distribution of the simple local volatility model (\ref{eqn:localvol}) if (\ref{eqn:linkLV2SLV}) holds.
+This implies that having computed the function $\sigma^{\text{LV}}(K, T)$ for the simple local volatility model using (\ref{eqn:extendeddupire}), one can obtain the leverage function $L_s(K, T)$ of the stochastic local volatility model by evaluating the conditional expectation $\mathbf{E}^{\mathbb{Q}^{\text{T}}}\left[U_T | S_T=K\right]$.
 One utilizes a numerical method such as multi-dimensional finite difference or Monte Carlo simulation to estimate this conditional expectation as there is no straightforward way to evaluate it analytically.